telenord/d_laravel/README.md

 if you add/remove packages, you may also need to edit resources/assets/sass/app.scss as well for adding/removing css/scss/js

-use 'gulp' or 'gulp watch' to compile resources
+use 'make gulp' or 'make gulp-watch' to compile resources

 custom css rules you can add to resources/assets/sass/starterkit/starter-kit-customize.scss it's applied after any other css, so it's possible to change any css behavior here